• Skip to main content

 In their catalogs, Baume et Mercier lists the watch as being powered by a ‘manufacture’ movement although I saw contradicting information that it is just a heavily refinished caliber made by La Joux-Perret.
 Frankly, I am inclined to believe the info in the catalog since, being owned by Richemont SA, the Swiss-based brand must have access to their infinite knowledge base as well as can list movements produced by other members of the holding group as ‘in-house.’
 Well, at least technically, I think.

-Predictably, the model was presented in the same 44.00 mm x 14.50 case size as the other members of the Capeland family, but fashioned from expensive 18-karat rose gold alloy.
-While one can only welcome Baume & Mercier’s mighty effort to make each collection look as consistent as possible, I must admit that the vintage styling with its Breguet hands and numerals and the usual ultra-thin, exquisitely sculpted bezel look somewhat out of place on the oversized case.
+One can only welcome Baume & Mercier’s mighty effort to make each collection look as consistent as possible, yet I must admit that the vintage styling with its Breguet hands and numerals and the usual ultra-thin, exquisitely sculpted bezel look somewhat out of place on the oversized case.

 Also, intended to be worn with formal attire, the thick watch may be too thick for those preferring a narrow-cuffed shirt to something more comfortable.